mislav-km/pdsnd_github/README.md

 * pd.concat: https://stackoverflow.com/questions/20906474/import-multiple-csv-files-into-pandas-and-concatenate-into-one-dataframe

 ### Credits
-I would like to give special thanks to my tutor Mercy from Udacity for her precious feedback.
-Please see further resources used above.
+I would like to give special thanks to my tutor Mercy from Udacity for her precious feedback!